SieglStefan/SpeedyWeatherEmulator.jl/docs/src/running_SWE.md

 This section introduces the core functionality of the package.
 After a short review of the basic workflow of the package it provides a step-by-step overview of how to generate simulation data, format it for training, build and train an emulator, saving/loading data, and evaluate and its performance.

+For the plots in this chapter, a separate, slightly modified script was used.
+If you are particularly interested in the reproducibility of the plots, you can find the exact code in the repository: [utils/plots_docu_running_SWE](https://github.com/SieglStefan/SpeedyWeatherEmulator.jl/tree/main/utils/plots_docu_running_SWE)

 ## Basic Workflow